 From a young age, it’s important to acknowledge her emotions and empathize with her.
 When she approaches you to talk about something that’s bothering her, name those emotions like, “You are sad”, “You are angry”, “You are irritated”, etc.

 What she needs is “not disciplining”, but “understanding” of her emotions.
-The connection between you two will help her to talk about it than suffering alone.
+The connection between you two will help her to talk about it than suffer alone.

-Finally, teach her effective coping mechanisms to deal with the emotions on her own and not take it on others.
+Finally, teach her effective coping mechanisms to deal with the emotions on her own and not take them on others.

-Coping mechanisms include doing mediation, taking deep breaths, getting engaged in activities she loves, walking in nature to get fresh air, etc.
+Coping mechanisms include doing meditation, taking deep breaths, getting engaged in activities she loves, walking in nature to get fresh air, etc.

 10. SHE WANTS YOU TO TEACH HER ABOUT STAYING SAFE IN THE DIGITAL WORLD